fortran-lang/stdlib/doc/specs/stdlib_selection.md

 Selection of a single value should have runtime of O(`size(array)`), so it is asymptotically faster than sorting `array` entirely.
 The test program at the end of this document shows that is the case.

+`select` was derived using some code from quickSelect in the Coretran library, by Leon Foks, https://github.com/leonfoks/coretran.
+Leon Foks has given permission for the code here to be released under stdlib's MIT license.

 ### Example